For over 20 years, TheyWorkForYou has been making our democracy more transparent and our politicians more accountable.

 Consistently voted against increasing the state pension age for women more slowly Show votes

-0 votes for, 3 votes against, in 2011.
-Comparable Conservative MPs almost always voted against.
+3 votes against, between 2011 and 2017.
+Comparable Conservative MPs consistently voted against.

 Generally voted for increasing the state pension age Show votes